zama-ai/concrete-ml/docs/user/howto/simple_example_sklearn.md

 # Compile the model to FHE
 clf.compile(X_train_transformed)

-# Run the mode in FHE
+# Run the model in FHE
 # Warning: this will take a while.
 #          It is recommended to run this with a very small batch of example first
 #          (e.g. N_TEST_FHE = 1)